ushuayac/macOSDrives/README.md

 - Formats drive0 as APFS and names it Macintosh HD

 - Gets input to determine ES, OS install, or reboot

+- Checks for which version of the partition scheme is in use (Legacy or Device Link)

 - ES uses ASR restore command to restore cat.dmg to Macintosh HD